 - Early bedtimes, by up to half an hour or as agreed with the child's Social Worker;

-- Removal of equipment, for example the use of a TV or DVD player;
+- Removal of equipment, for example the use of a TV or video/DVD player;

 - Loss of privileges, for example the withdrawal of the privilege of staying up late;

-- Suspension of pocket money for short periods.
+- Suspension or supervision of pocket money for short periods.

-Carers/residential staff are not permitted to conduct body searches, searches of clothing worn by children.
-There is very strict criteria for any searches required of their bedrooms/personal spaces.
+Carers/residential staff are not permitted to conduct body searches, searches of clothing worn by children or of their bedrooms.